Dragonmystic707/exalted-reincarnated/docs/Character-Creation/Character Creation.md

 -   Creating a moment of excellent roleplay.

+-   Character’s learning something important.

 -   A character falling victim to their Great Curse, impeding their journey in some way.
 This does not need to be a Limit Break.

--   Reaching a milestone in a player character’s personal story.

--   Reaching a milestone in the overarching Story.

 -   Suffering a great defeat.

-Gain **Two XP** for any of the following:

--   Finishing a Story.

--   A Player Character being forced to cheat death, or actually dying.
+In addition, a **Story Point** is granted at the important milestone of any **Story**, whether it be the overarching story, or a personal story.
+All characters get the Story Point, even if it is not *their* personal story reaching a milestone.

+A **Story Point** may be used to *either* purchase 1 Attribute point, or 3 Ability Points. **Story Points** do not affect Essence Advancement.

+Milestones are, admittedly, a loose definition.
+Think of them like the chapters of a book—whenever there is a natural break, whether it be a conclusion or cliffhanger, that should be a milestone.

 <table>
 <tbody>